TALES: A Taxonomy and Analysis of Cultural Representations in LLM-generated Stories

-The question generation and verification process resulted in a TALES-QA, a question bank comprising $5$ different types of questions: one-word answer, one-phrase answer, fill-in-the-blank, multiple-choice, and true/false.
+The question generation and verification process resulted in TALES-QA, a question bank comprising $5$ different types of questions: one-word answer, one-phrase answer, fill-in-the-blank, multiple-choice, and true/false.
 The final bank contained a total of 1,683 questions, with 1,115 in Indic languages and 568 in English (see Table \ref{tab:question_bank_updated}).
-The majority of the questions are of one-word type, which are particularly effective at testing cultural knowledge.
-Unlike True/False and MCQ formats, one-word questions offer a more robust means of assessment because they minimize the possibility of random guessing.
+Most of the questions are of one-word type, which are particularly effective at testing cultural knowledge.
+Unlike True/False and MCQs, one-word questions offer a more robust means of assessment because they reduce the possibility of random guessing.